WordPress content width and alignment – lack of documentation

 In some blocks, different uses are combined.
 For example, in the Image block, when you choose “Align Left”, it does two things: it turns on text wrap around the image, but it also sets the width to Container width instead of Content width.
 This is not documented.

-The other surprise: the “Align” setting isn’t always present in the block toolbar.
-If the block’s parent container has “Inner blocks use content width” turned off, then the block cannot alter its width and may not have the Align setting.
-If the block uses the Align setting for other purposes, then the Align setting will be present, but won’t allow the width to be altered.
+The other surprise: the “Align” setting isn’t always present in the block toolbar, or if present some of the options may not always appear.
+If a container block’s parent container has “Inner blocks use content width” turned off, then the container cannot alter its width and may not have the Align setting.
+Similarly, for any block type, if the Content width is the same as container width, any Align options to alter width won’t show, and if there are no other Align options then the Align setting doesn’t appear.

 Example of potential user confusion from lack of comprehensive documentation

-The ambiguity of the Align setting and it’s poor documentation, and the lack of complete descriptions of how Container width is set and inherited, lead to baffling behaviour at times.
+The ambiguity of the Align setting and its poor documentation, and the lack of complete descriptions of how Container width is set and inherited, lead to surprising behaviour at times.

-An example is trying to align Image blocks with Paragraph blocks.
+An example of this is when trying to align Image blocks with Paragraph blocks.

 Many themes such as Twenty Twenty-Four have a default Content width significantly narrower than typical browser window size (except on a phone).
 For Twenty Twenty-Four, the default Content width is 620 pixels.
 This means that a column of text in a Paragraph block (which always uses Content width) is often relatively narrow within the browser window.
 Place an image next to a Paragraph block, and at default settings it too uses Content width, so aligns with text.